 - Making sure that any disruption to utilities is alerted to the community as far in advance as possible so that people have time to make alternate arrangements and do not feel caught off guard.

 - Truly listening to tenants, following through on requests and working to solve issues that are in the best interest of homeowners and the entire condo community.

-At GNP Realty we value direct and timely correspondence with the homeowners living in our managed condos.
-Through this ongoing relationship we endeavor to provide services that exceed your expectations and work effectively to enhance the livelihood of the community you live in.
+At GNP Realty, we value direct and timely communication with the homeowners living in our managed condos.
+Through this ongoing relationship, we endeavor to provide services that exceed your expectations and work effectively to enhance the livability of your community.